 “Frances” and its diminutive “Fanny,” were "common enough" in the past, but not so common today (see the chart above).
-There was the well-known real-life Frances Burney, aka Madame D’Arblay, the author.
+There was the well-known real-life Frances Burney, aka Madame D’Arblay, and Frances Trollope, both successful novelists.
 The poet John Keats fell in love with Fanny Brawne.
 Jane Austen had a sister-in-law named Fanny, of whom she was very fond.
 Mr. and Mrs. Blood, the parents of Mary Wollstonecraft's best friend, saw no problem with naming their daughter Fanny.

 Let’s start with Fanny Goodwill, the faithful sweetheart of Joseph Andrews in Henry Fielding’s The Adventures of Joseph Andrews (1742): In this satirical romp of a novel, Fanny is rescued from a ravisher, rejects a seducer, and comes to her marriage bed as a virgin.